Table of contents

 - Social media proficiency

 When deciding how to list skills on your resume, consider the job you’re applying for.
-You can have separate sections for “Technical Skills” and “Soft Skills,” or combine them under a general “Skills” section if they are closely related.
-For example, a “Technical Skills” section for an IT job or a “Leadership and Management Skills” section for a managerial role.
+You can have separate sections for different categories of skills or combine them all under a general skills section.
+No matter what you choose to do, be aware of the job listing and give priority to your most relevant skills.

 Here’s an example of a plain skills section: